Standing on the Shoulders of Giants: Reprogramming Visual-Language Model for General Deepfake Detection: Related Work

 \subsection{Deepfake Detection}

 The past five years have witnessed a wide variety of methods proposed for defending against the malicious usage of deepfakes.
-Currently, the majority of deepfake detection methods are based on deep learning, leveraging generic CNNs (e.g., Xception\cite{XceptionDeepLearning2017chollet}, EfficientNet\cite{EfficientNetRethinkingModel2019tan}) as the backbones of the classifier.
-Furthermore, several works \cite{ThinkingFrequencyFace2020qian,SpatialPhaseShallowLearning2021liu,MultiAttentionalDeepfakeDetection2021zhao} utilize frequency information or localize the forged regions to improve the performance of detectors.
+Currently, the majority of deepfake detection methods are based on deep learning, leveraging generic CNNs (e.g., Xception, EfficientNet) as the backbones of the classifier.
+Furthermore, several works \cite{ThinkingFrequencyFace2020qian,MultiAttentionalDeepfakeDetection2021zhao} utilize frequency information or localize the forged regions to improve the performance of detectors.
 Nevertheless, the generalization challenge still hinders the application of deepfake detectors in real-world scenarios.
-To address such issue, several works \cite{FaceXRayMore2020li,DetectingDeepfakesSelfBlended2022shiohara,SeeABLESoftDiscrepancies2023larue,LAANetLocalizedArtifact2024nguyen} introduce the pseudo deepfake data, which belnding two different faces, during the training.
-However, all of the above methods typically involve retraining at least one backbone network.
-In general, employing more powerful backbone networks (e.g., replacing CNNs with ViTs) produces better performances but at the cost of increased computational resources.
+To address such issue, several works \cite{FaceXRayMore2020li,DetectingDeepfakesSelfBlended2022shiohara,LAANetLocalizedArtifact2024nguyen,FakeItTill2024lin} introduce the augmented deepfake data, where two different faces are blended, during the training.
+However, all of the above methods typically involve retraining backbone networks.
+In general, employing more powerful backbone networks (e.g., replacing CNNs with ViTs or VLMs) produces better performances but at the cost of increased computational costs in the training stage.